 Looking ahead to 2019 I see a lot more of the same.
 And that’s a good thing.
 Running a consulting business in the travel industry means spending a lot of time in the travel industry and I wouldn’t have it any other way.

 I'm Seth, also known as the Wandering Aramean.
 I was bit by the travel bug 30 years ago and there's no sign of a cure.
 I fly ~200,000 miles annually; these are my stories.

-You can connect with me on Twitter, Facebook, LinkedIn and Google+.
+You can connect with me on Twitter, Facebook, and LinkedIn.

 Strictly Necessary Cookie should be enabled at all times so that we can save your preferences for cookie settings.

 If you disable this cookie, we will not be able to save your preferences.
 This means that every time you visit this website you will need to enable or disable cookies again.